 Pakistan: Weather Overview

-The southwest monsoon starts at the beginning of July and reaches its peak in mid July.
+The southwest monsoon starts at the beginning of July and reaches its peak in mid-July.
 While the power of the monsoon increases throughout July, it then plateaus and starts receding at the end of August.
 September, however, has seen some of the worst floods experienced in the Indus Basin.
-While most of Pakistan sees very wet weather throughout the monsoon, the mountains block the southwest winds and prevent their passage to areas to their north and east.
+While most of Pakistan see very wet weather throughout the monsoon, the mountains block the southwest winds and prevent their passage to areas to their north and east.

 This season sees temperatures and rainfall reducing.
 Day times are still warm to hot while nights are cool to warm.
 Rainfall throughout this time is very sporadic, beginning to decrease towards the end of November.